robbert-harms/MOT/docs/install.rst

 Ubuntu / Debian Linux
 ---------------------
 If you used the PPA to install the MOT package, upgrading is easy and is handled automatically by Ubuntu.
-If you used the pip3 installation you can upgrade MOT with ``sudo pip3 install --upgrade MOT``.
+If you used the pip3 installation procedure you can upgrade MOT with ``sudo pip3 install --upgrade MOT``.

 Windows
 -------
-To upgrade MOT when a new version is out, open an Anaconda Prompt and type:
+To upgrade MOT when a new version is out, open an Anaconda Prompt or Windows CMD and type:

 .. code-block:: none